-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 Durable Objects provide low-latency coordination and consistent storage for the Workers platform through two features: global uniqueness and a transactional storage API.

-Global Uniqueness guarantees that there will be a single Durable Object with a given id running at once, across the whole world.
-Requests for a Durable Object id are routed by the Workers runtime to the Cloudflare point-of-presence that owns the Durable Object.
+Global Uniqueness guarantees that there will be a single instance of a Durable Object class with a given ID running at once, across the world.
+Requests for a Durable Object ID are routed by the Workers runtime to the Cloudflare data center that owns the Durable Object.

-The transactional storage API provides strongly-consistent key-value storage to the Durable Object.
+The transactional storage API provides strongly consistent key-value storage to the Durable Object.
 Each Object can only read and modify keys associated with that Object.
-Execution of a Durable Object is single-threaded, but multiple request events may be processed out-of-order from how they arrived at the Object.
+Execution of a Durable Object is single-threaded, but multiple request events may still be processed out-of-order from how they arrived at the Object.

-For a high-level introduction to Durable Objects, see the announcement blog post.
+For a high-level introduction to Durable Objects, refer to the announcement blog post.

+For details on the specific Durable Object APIs, refer to the Runtime API documentation .

 Using Durable Objects

 Durable Objects are named instances of a class you define.
-Just like a class in object-oriented programming, the class defines the methods and data a Durable Object can access.
+Like a class in object-oriented programming, the class defines the methods and data a Durable Object can access.

+To start, enable Durable Objects for your account by logging into the Cloudflare dashboard > Workers > Durable Objects.

 There are three steps to creating and using a Durable Object: